Frequently Asked Questions

 WhatsApp is for the more social side of The Guitar Social.
 We ask that any questions specifically for your tutor of TGS managers come directly to us via email.

-We don’t create a WhatsApp group for one off workshops so go ahead and sign up for a course if you want to be in a WhatsApp group, or come along to an event if you want to get to know other guitar players.
+We don’t create a WhatsApp group for one off jams so go ahead and sign up for a course if you want to be in a WhatsApp group, or come along to an event if you want to get to know other guitar players.

 Events